Zoom, Humming and Rough Consensus

 To reinforce that we do not vote, we have also adopted the tradition of “humming”: When, for example, we have face-to-face meetings and the chair of the working group wants to get a “sense of the room”, instead of a show of hands, sometimes the chair will ask for each side to hum on a particular question, either “for” or “against”.

-Rough Consensus provides a simple way for a group of people to “hum” whilst everyone is remotely distributed.
+Rough Consensus provides a simple way for a group of people to “hum” while everyone is remotely distributed.
 Here it is in action.